Rights to Counsel

 Both officers and duty counsel have access to translation services.
 Officers can request for duty counsel that speak a specific language.
 Once special circumstances are evident, officers have a duty to accommodate assistance from a lawyer that speaks the same language of the accused, or requesting a translation service.
 Most often accused parties are not aware that they have this right.
 If you are struggling to understand, bring this to the attention of the officer, and say “my English is not great, I am having trouble understanding”.

-We at Passi & Patel, criminal lawyers with offices in Brampton, Mississauga & Milton understand legal issues can be stressful.
+At Passi & Patel, our criminal lawyers in Mississauga, Milton, and Brampton understand legal issues can be stressful.
 Please call us at 905-459-0004 or e-mail us at email@example.com to schedule a telephone or virtual consultation.